miglioDev/computer-architecture-exercises/04-assembly-riscv/readme.md

 ```
 means: read memory at address `s0 + 4`, and put the result in `t0`.

-This format is the same for every load and store instruction below — only the amount of data read/written changes (byte, halfword, or word).
+This format is the same for every load and store instruction below, only the amount of data read/written changes (byte, halfword, or word).

 ---